-One of vitamin D's most important roles is keeping your immune system strong so you're able to fight off the viruses and bacteria that cause illness.
+One of vitamin D's most important roles is keeping your immune system strong so you're able to fight off viruses and bacteria that cause illness.

 It directly interacts with the cells that are responsible for fighting infection (4).

-Bottom Line: Vitamin D plays important roles in immune function.
+Summary Vitamin D plays important roles in immune function.
 One of the most common symptoms of deficiency is an increased risk of illness or infections.

-Feeling tired can have many causes and vitamin D deficiency may be one of them.
+Feeling tired can have many causes, and vitamin D deficiency may be one of them.